PedroAVJ/fotogenio/README.md

 - Data modeling
   - Upgrade to Next.js 15
+  - Use react query everywhere applicable with sentry error handling
   - Use clerk elements instead of custom components
   - Use session claims instead of saving data in database
   - Change to syncronous account creation